Urological cancer research

 In conjunction with the University of Bedford we will also conduct molecular biomarker analyses to attempt to identify and isolate the VOCs the dogs are detecting.
 Undoubtedly the greatest potential clinical impact lies in the training and testing of dogs to detect prostate cancer.
 This is the urological malignancy where the addition of another clinical test through the detection of associated volatiles would have maximum impact for patients and clinicians and lead to the development of future methodology.
 In addition, there are potential benefits for healthcare systems with fewer resources.

 Our research will potentially have far-reaching impacts both in the short and long term:

-- We would expect to start to see the number of men having to go in for unnecessary biopsies to start to drop off significantly as the tests gather both reach and support.
+- We would expect to see the number of men having to go in for unnecessary biopsies start to drop off significantly as the tests gather both reach and support.

 - Biopsies could become an intervention of last resort in many diagnoses.